Zhangmochen-zmc/methylation_deconvolution_benchmark/scripts/deconvolution/Houseman's QC_QP/readme.md

 ## Workflow

 The execution is divided into three main steps.
-Please follow them in order. `Houseman's QC_QP` handles 450k and 850k methylation arrays differently.
+Please follow them in order. `Houseman's QC_QP` handles 450k and EPIC methylation arrays differently.
 (Taking 450k as an example)

 ### Step 1: Data Preparation